 When looking for the right rug among the many at an Iranian carpet shop, it can be hard to choose.
 Here are some things I would recommend you keep in mind, especially if you are buying an expensive handmade Persian carpet.

-1. If you are a small family of one and two, you can choose a light color as you won’t make it dirty often, while if you are a bigger family you should better get a darker colored carpet so you don’t have to wash it too often as washing reduces the life of the carpet.
+1. If you are a small family of one and two, you can choose a light colour as you won’t make it dirty often, while if you are a bigger family you should better get a darker coloured carpet so you don’t have to wash it too often as washing reduces the life of the carpet.

 2. Make sure the carpet is straight along all its sides.
 By folding the carpet from the middle you will see if all the edges overlap evenly.

-3. Check out the carpet in the natural light to make sure it has a smooth color across the whole surface and to see if its soft, flexible and shiny.
+3. Check out the carpet in the natural light to make sure it has a smooth colour across the whole surface and to see if its soft, flexible and shiny.

 4. To test the quality of the texture and see if the carpet is decayed or was repaired and darned, check the back of the carpet.

-5. Be sure you are buying your Persian carpet from reliable shops and have them give you a proper stamped receipt for it.
+5. Be sure you are buying your Persian carpet from reliable shops and have them give you a properly stamped receipt for it.

 6. Make sure the color and size match with your home decoration!